watem-sedem/watem-sedem/docs/input.rst

 The parcel trapping efficiency (PTEF) is used to compute the upstream area for every raster pixel (:math:`A_{pixel}`) (see also :ref:`L-model <lmodel>`).
-The PTEF also takes the land-use, defined by :ref:`the CN-WS parcels raster <prcmap>`, into account.
+The PTEF also takes the land-use, defined by :ref:`the parcels raster <prcmap>`, into account.
 This then, contributes to the upstream area by a given percentage (100-PTEF).